fiaisis/frontend/README.md

 # Flexible Interactive Automation frontend

-This repository is for the frontend web application side of [FIA](https://github.com/fiaisis) which has been using Yarn, React, Typescript, Material-UI and serves as a plugin for [SciGateway](https://github.com/ral-facilities/scigateway).
-The application allows for users to view and manage runs and reductions performed by ISIS instruments.
+This repository is for the frontend web application side of [FIA](https://github.com/fiaisis).
+It uses Yarn, React, TypeScript, Material UI and serves as a plugin for [SciGateway](https://github.com/ral-facilities/scigateway).
+The application allows users to view and manage runs and reductions performed by ISIS instruments.

-FIA is in the early stages of development and is continuously being worked on.

 ## Starting development

+This project uses Vite for development and builds.

 ### Downloading the code

 To get started developing for the frontend, first you will need to have [Node.js](https://nodejs.org/en/download/package-manager) and [Yarn](https://classic.yarnpkg.com/en/docs/install) installed and set-up on your machine.
 When following the install wizards just keep to default settings.
 You will then want to clone the [SciGateway](https://github.com/ral-facilities/scigateway) repository.
-From now on stick to SciGateway's `release/v2.0.0` branch (worth noting that `develop` is the repository's default branch).
+From now on stick to SciGateway's `release/v2.0.0` branch (worth noting that `develop` is the repository's default branch instead of "main" or "master").

 With that done, you can now clone the FIA frontend repository.